natsu-dragneel-ig/LLM_AHT/Explanations/README.md

 | Counterfactual       |    1.00   |  0.78  |

 High values of precision and recall indicate the ability to automatically extract the correct literals to provide relational descriptions as explanations in response to different types of questions.

+## Execution Example

+### Execution Example 1.[Action Justification, Contrastive, Counterfactual]
+Questioner: Why did you find bread in step 0 ?
+Ad hoc Agent: Because I had not found the bread yet and I wanted to grab it in step 1.

+The agent's response draws attention to the target action's outcome being a requirement for executing a subsequent action.
+The agent can also be asked why it did not consider picking up a different object.

+Questioner: Why did you not find the water glass in step 0?
+Ad hoc Agent: Because I predicted that the human will find the water glass in step 0.

+Questioner: Why do you think human will grab water glass in step 1?
+Ad hoc Agent: Because my prediction is that the human wants to bring the glass to the table.